 Software used by a business or a large organization is typically much more specialized and complex than applications designed for consumer use.
 From the medical field to manufacturing and the financial sector, enterprise software often requires deeper capabilities.
 This is true even if some of the same principles are at play.
 You wouldn’t use a consumer budgeting tool to manage the finances of a multi-million dollar corporation.
 The smartphone app you use to control home automation devices would be very different from software that manages industrial machinery.

 The design of software for enterprise use can often be clunky — which is a result of the increased functionality and complexity.
 The more capabilities a piece of software has, the more confusing it can be to operate.
-But the stakes of having an effective enterprise software design are greater than those for consumer software.
+But the stakes of having an effective enterprise UX design are greater than those for consumer software.
 Mistakes at this level can be catastrophic for the organization.
 Think about it like this: Making a mistake with medical records could result in harm to a patient, and that could then lead to a lawsuit and damage to the organization’s reputation.

 When software isn’t user-friendly, many employees create workarounds or take shortcuts that create a patchwork of processes.
 When everyone is doing things their own way, the workflow can slow down and accountability is reduced.